jayprachaya/jayprachaya/README.md

 ☎ Contact me at E-mail: prachaya.1710@mail.kmutt.ac.th

 🖥 What I'm interested in:
-- Medical image classification, Detection and Segmentation ...
+- Medical image classification, Detection and Segmentation
-- Natural Language Processing
+- Natural Language Processing for sentiment analysis

 <!--
 **jayprachaya/jayprachaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.